iluwatar/java-design-patterns/role-object/README.md

 ---
-title: "Role Object Design Pattern in Java: Dynamic Behavior & Responsiveness"
+title: "Role Object Pattern in Java: Enhancing Flexibility in Object Roles and Behaviors"
+shortTitle: Role Object
 description: "Explore the Role Object design pattern in Java, which allows objects to dynamically assume various roles, enhancing flexibility and system adaptability.
 Ideal for developers looking to implement dynamic behavior in applications."
 category: Structural
 language: en